percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    ``databasename.tablename`` format, is matched.
 If the name matches, the table is backed up.
 See :doc:`partial backups <partial_backups>`.

+.. option:: --tables-compatibility-check

+   This option enables engine compatibility warning.
+   (Defaults to ``ON``; use :option:`--skip-tables-compatibility-check` to disable.)

 .. option:: --tables-exclude=name

    Filtering by regexp for table names.
 Operates the same